How To Become a Lawyer in India? Step By Step Guide

 SHARE

-Reader’s Digest - Do you know how to become a lawyer in India?
-If so, you’ve come to the right place!
-In this blog post, we’ll be taking you through the steps you must take to become a lawyer in India, from choosing the right college to gathering the necessary experience.
+Reader’s Digest—Do you know how to become a lawyer in India?
+If not, then you have come to the right place!
+In this blog, we’ll walk you through the steps you must take to become a lawyer in India, from choosing the right college to gathering the necessary experience.

-According to the Bureau of Labor Statistics (BLS), there are 792,500 practising lawyers across the country, with estimated job growth of 9% over the next ten years.
+According to the Bureau of Labor Statistics (BLS), there are 792,500 practicing lawyers nationwide, with an estimated job growth of 9% over the next ten years.

 Lawyers play an important role in our country.
-They are the ones who ensure that justice is served to the people and uphold the rule of law.
+They ensure that justice is served to the people and uphold the rule of law.

-Becoming a lawyer in India can be a great career option for those who are passionate about justice and want to make a difference in their society.
+Becoming a lawyer in India can be a great career option for those passionate about justice and want to make a difference in society.

-Mainly, one must the following the four steps mentioned below to become a lawyer in India:
+Mainly, one must follow these four steps mentioned below to become a lawyer in India:

 Step 1 - Clear class 12th board exams with a minimum of 60% aggregate marks or equivalent CGPA.

-Step 2 - Prepare for Law Entrance Exams such as CLAT, AILET, LSAT India, etc.
+Step 2 - Prepare for Law Entrance Exams such as CLAT, AILET, LSAT, etc.

-Quick Facts To Become a Lawyer in India?
+Some Quick Facts About Becoming a Lawyer in India?

 Industry